 Comments for question 3: If you’re following an investment strategy and it’s not working, try a new approach.
 I found out that I’m terrible at chasing high growth momentum stocks and I’ve never been able to replicate the results of an investing approach until I’ve made it my own.
 Find an investing style that plays to your strengths in regards to risk and return.

 Question 4: How do you know when to buy or sell a stock (mutual fund, option, ETF)?

 What’s the exact step-by-step process or checklist that you use?
 What analysis do you use to value the company and its stock price?
-What fundamental and/or technical factors do you use to make buy and sell decisions?
+What fundamental and/or technical factors do you use to execute buy and sell decisions?

 Comments for question 4: If you can’t answer these questions you have no reason to invest in individual stocks other than for speculative or entertainment purposes.